EliasVilld/du-serializer/README.md

 <!-- How to use -->
 # How to use
 To use this library in Dual Universe, you can simply copy the lua code and paste it in a Library slot.
+It can be used to compute transmissions for the [`du-socket`](https://github.com/EliasVilld/du-socket) library.
 See below an example :
 ```lua
 local player = {
   id = 999,